swastikchauhan28/VisionMate/README.md

 # VisionMate

-Click the image above to watch a demo of the VisionMate App on YouTube.

 **VisionMate** is an innovative Android application designed to assist blind people by leveraging the power of Gemini AI.
 The app provides advanced functionalities to enhance accessibility and support daily tasks through voice commands and Gemini AI-powered features.

 ## Features: